Skip to main content

 • “If you like the atmosphere and story of Zachtronics games, you'll feel right at home.”

-Players express a sense of frustration and inadequacy when their problem-solving approaches differ from the developer's intended solutions, highlighting a strong emotional response tied to the game's design and expectations.
+Players express a sense of frustration and inadequacy when their thought processes don't align with the developer's intentions, highlighting the game's emotional impact by making them feel challenged and self-critical.

 • “This game honestly made me feel really stupid for not thinking exactly like the developer, despite coming up with viable, albeit slightly slow, solutions.”